demeralde/reddit-clone/README.md

 # reddit-clone

-This is a basic Reddit clone using the [T3 stack](https://github.com/t3-oss/create-t3-app).
+This is a basic Reddit clone built using the [T3 stack](https://github.com/t3-oss/create-t3-app).

 ## Technology